stratdev3/SimpleW/readme.md

 Note : if `AutoIndex` is false and the directory does not contain a default document `index.html`, an http 404 error will return.

-Note : on Windows, the Firewall can block this simple console app even if expose on localhost and port > 1024.
+Note : on Windows, the Firewall can block this simple console app even if exposed on localhost and port > 1024.
 You need to allow access else you will not reach the server.

 ### Multiples Directories